How to file a South Carolina annual report

 Organizing your information before filing can reduce your submission time from an hour to just 15 minutes.
 Use this checklist to prepare everything you'll need.

-• Entity information: control number, NAICS code, physical and mailing address
+• Entity information: federal employer identification number (FEIN), control number, NAICS code, physical and mailing address

-• Personnel details: updated contact information for officers, directors, or other members
+• Personnel details: updated contact information for officers, directors, and shareholders (including names, titles, business addresses, and share information)

 FAQs about the South Carolina annual report